Bangor Daily News

-The Bangor Daily News is an American newspaper covering a large portion of central and eastern Maine, published six days per week in Bangor, Maine.
+The Bangor Daily News (BDN) is an American newspaper covering a large portion of central and eastern Maine, published six days per week in Bangor, Maine.

 The Bangor Daily News was founded on June 18, 1889; it merged with the Bangor Whig and Courier in 1900.
-Also known as the News or the BDN, the paper is published by Bangor Publishing Company, a local family-owned company.
+The paper is published by Bangor Publishing Company, a local family-owned company.

-It has been owned by the Towle-Warren family for four generations; current publisher Richard J. Warren is the great-grandson of J. Norman Towle, who bought the paper in 1895.
+BDN has been owned by the Towle-Warren family for four generations; current publisher Richard J. Warren is the great-grandson of J. Norman Towle, who bought the paper in 1895.
 Since 2018, it has been the only independently owned daily newspaper in the state.

 History

 19th century

 As part of its community relations, the Bangor Daily News sponsored a soap box derby car in 1950, which bore the newspaper's logo.
 The car is on display at Cole Land Transportation Museum in Bangor.

 The Bangor Daily Newss first issue was June 18, 1889; the main stockholder in the publishing company was Bangor shipping and logging businessman Thomas J. Stewart.
 Upon Stewart's death in 1890, his sons took control of the paper, which was originally a tabloid with "some news, but also plenty of gossip, lurid stories and scandals."
 In 1895, J. Norman Towle purchased the newspaper.
 Ownership of the paper remained in the family, and Towle's great-grandson Richard J. Warren remains the publisher today.